yocto-8/yocto-8/README.md

 - Many APIs are left unimplemented.
 - Many APIs are not fully tested and may be incorrect.
 - Audio support is completely non-existent currently.
-- No filesystem support available yet (on either desktop or embedded).
+- Filesystem support is an early WIP and completely unimplemented on pico.
 - There is no UI (yet).

 It is possible to build and run yocto-8 on the desktop which is currently the preferred way for implementing new API features due to facilitated debugging and allowing a faster development cycle in general.
 The main target remains the embedded implementation.